richardclose/memidx/README.md

 A tuple of objects may be indexed the same way: the index values are as they would be if the objects were concatenated.
 The names of the properties have "_0", "_1" etc appended to them to ensure uniqueness.

+An instance of `Config` may be supplied, in order to control which methods are enumerated by `members`, and in what order, and to provide additional methods, or override the generated mapping of existing methods.

 The use case for `MemberIndexer` was a requirement to present case classes as HTML in a generic way.